Ontological Primitives

 "We're AI-Extended — agents handle support and procurement, but sales is still all human."

-"That startup is AI-Native — agents run everything, two engineers keep them tuned."
+"That startup is AI-Operated — agents run everything, a few domain experts manage them."

-"A true Autonomous AI company doesn't need an AI strategy.
+"A true AI-Autonomous company doesn't need an AI strategy.
 It needs a governance strategy."

 Key Distinctions